-But if you have only one day on stunning Santorini here are three things to know:
+But if you have only one day on Santorini here are 3 things to know:

 1: Get up early and disembark the ship as soon as you can.
 That’s if you haven’t booked an official ship excursion, of course, in which case you will have an off-load time.

 On our ship we had a free-for-all for getting on shore via the tender boats between 7 and 8am, after that you have to take a number and it could be hours until you’re on terra firma.

 2: Plan to spend €5 to take the cable car up to Fira.
 You can pay the same amount for a donkey who will walk you up the winding, poop covered cobblestones about 300m to the top.
 But since 2018 people over 100kg are not allowed to ride the donkeys, and obviously the whole donkey-riding thing is largely frowned on as being cruel to the donkeys.

 Note: there is a massively long line for the cable car coming down so we ended up walking down.
 Jelly legs from 25 minutes doing thigh lunges, let me tell you!

 Tip: Allow enough time to get down again before you need to board your ship.